William Howard Taft: 27th Retrospective

 As President, he delegated responsibility, generally allowing his cabinet to do as they pleased.
 He fretted over and procrastinated in making decisions.
 Taft believed the President’s job was to uphold the Constitution.
 As a result, the groundbreaking policies set by the freewheeling Roosevelt began to reverse under Taft as Congress began to dismantle a lot of them.

 Roosevelt planned to bully Taft out of the Republican nomination as revenge in 1912.
 The former best friends battled each other in a very personal and divisive primary.
-Roosevelt was devastated when the party chose Taft as the nominee preferred his conservative politics.
+Roosevelt was devastated when the party chose Taft as the nominee preferring his conservative politics.
 Roosevelt chose to join and run under the Progressive Bull Moose Party allowing the Democrat to easily win.

 We saw this with Adams following Washington, Van Buren following Jackson, and will see it with George H.W.
 Bush following Reagan.
 We will even see it to some degree with Harry Truman following Franklin Roosevelt.
 People are generally dissatisfied with the guy following the larger-than-life figure no matter how right or wrong they are.